nestorjgc/Snow-React/README.md

 ## Introduction

-A front end JavaScript application where I show a portfolio of my projects and information about me for future employers.
+A full stack application for users where they can see the best ski resort destinations.

 ## Technologies Used
 - React
+- Firebase
 - Bootstraps
 - JavaScript
 - HTML5